AhmadHassan71/Mentor-Me/README.md

 This is the README file for Assignment 2 of the course "Software for Mobile Devices".

-Mentor me is an application for connecting knowledge seekers to their Mentors
+Mentor Me bridges the gap between aspiring individuals and experienced guides, providing a platform for personalized growth and knowledge exchange.

 ## Student Information
 - Name: Ahmad Hassan